Seljalandsfoss Summer horses

 Summer Sun

 There can be good light in the evenings.
-In the Summer, the sun sets in the North Western sky.
-It is possible to capture incredible sunsets from behind the falls which includes the setting sun and all the sunset colours in the sky.
+In the summer, the sun sets in the northwestern sky.
+It is possible to capture incredible sunsets from behind the falls, which include the setting sun and all the sunset colours in the sky.

 Seljalandsfoss Summer sun